nyotir/HolidaySearch/README.md

 ### HolidaySearch.Application

-Contains the application layer logic.
-Has business logic and orchestrate data access.
+Contains the application layer logic and orchestrates data access.

 ### HolidaySearch.DataAccess

 Pluggable data access layer.
-The default implementation reads data from JSON files.
+The default implementation reads the data from JSON files.
-Can be replaced with other data layers such as SQL or any custom implementation.
+It can be replaced with other data layers such as SQL or any custom implementation.

 ### HolidaySearch.Models

 Defines the data models used throughout the application.
 Encapsulates the structure of entities like Flights, Hotels etc.

+### HolidaySearch.DataContracts

+Defines the data contracts used for request and response.

 ### HolidaySearch.Tests